Secondary Masters in Machine Learning

 In Statistics (including Philosophy), the sub-fields include: Statistical modeling (e.g., hierarchical and times series); Bayes' Nets, Causation, and experimental design.
 The curriculum is based on core academic courses on Intermediate Statistics, Machine Learning, Statistical Machine Learning, Multimedia Databases, and Algorithms.

 These core courses together provide a foundation in machine learning, statistics, probability, and algorithms.

-- 10-701 Introduction ot Machine Learing or 10-715 Advanced Introduction to Machine Learning
+- 10-701 Introduction to Machine Learing or 10-715 Advanced Introduction to Machine Learning

 - 10-702 Statistical Machine Learning

 Plus any two of the following courses: